fgiannesini/Tournament/README.md

 - Implements a healthCheck for cloud deployment
 - Generate OpenApi documentation
 - Expose a swagger
-- Add an authentication via token OAuth2
+- Add authentication via token OAuth2
-- Use aws-sdk-kotlin to simplify request declaration
+- Use aws-sdk-kotlin to simplify request building
+- Send logs to Datadog